 3. Only buy the Halloween candy that you do not like.
 What may be tough for someone to resist may not be too hard for you to resist.

 4. Decide what you are willing to eat ahead of time.
-Look at the list above, there are some good decisions that you can make that will stop you from making this a weight gain holiday by eating the right Halloween candy.
+Look at the list above, there are some good decisions that you can make that will stop you from making this a gain holiday by eating the right Halloween candy.
 I am a big fan of Tootsie Rolls and those are apparently OK to eat.

 5. Just stay away. there is some willpower involved in not eating the things that we are not supposed to eat.
 Have some willpower and you can stay away from treats, it is only a one week holiday anyway, right?